|Tony M. (#48299134)|

 | || member for 1 year, 2 months, 16 days|

 | [Add to MyFriends]|

 |Bio and Links|

+While some people see this site as a "Headstone Preservation" site others see it as a genealogy information one, but it is definitely not an ancestral tree site.
+There are other purpose built sites for family trees.
+After 42 years of family research I prefer the latter view.
 Genealogists endeavour to help others by contributing to this site, while others seem bent on harassing and undermining those efforts by nitpicking non-important items.
 For genealogists I believe they value substance over form and while there is a keen balance one must not let form misconstrue the substance.

 One does not suffer fools very well, so if you wish to recommend an edit to me, please make it meaningful from a genealogical perspective.